Quantum-mutnauQ/Fast_Reader_GTK/README.md

 # Fast Reader

-Reader is a versatile application designed to assist users in reading text swiftly and effectively.
+Reader is a versatile application designed to assist users in reading text swiftly and effectively by showing word by word.
 Developed using the GTK library in C++, this program offers a customizable interface to enhance the reading experience.

 **Version 4(Light theme Version 6) images**: